pleiszenburg/zugbruecke/docs/configuration.rst

 ``dir`` (str)
 ^^^^^^^^^^^^^

 This parameter defines the root directory of *zugbruecke*.
-It is where *zugbruecke*'s own *Wine* profile folder is stored (``WINEPREFIX``) and where the :ref:`Wine Python environment <wineenv>` resides.
+This is where *zugbruecke*'s own *Wine* profile folder is stored (``WINEPREFIX``) and where the :ref:`Wine Python environment <wineenv>` resides.
 By default, it is set to ``~/.zugbruecke``.